Sunrise over central Hawke's Bay from

 Bookings not required - first come, first served

 The North Block Road end is the most popular starting point for visitors to the Eastern Ruahine.

 North Block Road is approximately 100 km from Napier.
 Follow State Highway 50 for 66 km and turn right into Wakarara Road.
 After 20 km, turn left into North Block Road.
 The start of Sunrise Tracks starts at the road end.
 A newly erected toilet at the car park will come as a blessing for many trampers.

 The last 4 km of this road is through private farmland.
+Dogs are not permitted.
 Please don’t disturb stock and leave gates as you found them.

 Know before you go

 Dogs are not permitted here, as access crosses private land.